Last updated on June 9, 2023 at 01:24 pm

 A business comms app is a relatively new channel for communication.
 These platforms are key in an organization’s digital transformation and move towards making communication, resources, and tools more mobile-friendly and accessible to all employees.

-Work is being done outside of a nine to five and not always in a traditional office anymore.
-And eighty percent of the global workforce are deskless workers, meaning they do not work in an office or use a computer.
+Work is being done outside of a nine-to-five and not always in a traditional office anymore.
+Eighty percent of the global workforce are deskless workers, meaning they do not work in an office or use a computer.
 They are factory workers, healthcare staff, cashiers, servers, and so on.
-Making comms and resources available any time and anywhere helps companies meet employees where they actually work.
+Making comms and resources available anytime and anywhere helps companies meet employees where they actually work.

 Business apps for communication are typically channels that serve multiple purposes.
 In addition to traditional posts with notifications, these tools often come equipped with events calendars, document repositories, alerts, a company directory, and so on.
 This makes it possible to have one tool that includes all information a worker would need on the go.